 College & Career

-The mission of the Waldport MS/HS counseling program is to empower all students to reach their fullest potential by providing a comprehensive school counseling program to facilitate their academic, college/career, social, and emotional development.
-As guided by the ASCA National Model, the ultimate objective is to help students identify their interests and abilities, enhance productivity, dependability, self-expression and control, accurate decision-making and conflict-resolution skills along with other competencies that will remediate students deficits, strengthen their unique capabilities and enable the youth to participate in a global society as responsible citizens.
+The mission of the Waldport MS/HS counseling program is to empower all students to reach their full potential by providing a comprehensive school counseling program to facilitate academic, college/career, social, and emotional development.
+Guided by the ASCA National Model, the ultimate objective is to help students identify their interests and abilities, enhance productivity, dependability, self-expression and control, accurate decision-making and conflict-resolution skills along with other competencies to strengthen their unique capabilities, remediate any deficits, and enable the youth to participate in a global society as responsible citizens.

 The school counseling program discovers and facilitates the removal of barriers to learning for all students.
 Collaboration and cooperation between the Counselor, students, faculty, administrators, parents, and the community will provide a safe and caring environment to assist all students in becoming responsible and productive lifelong learners.